 Real estate agent: Depending on which state you’re in, you either have to be a minimum of 18 or 19 years old to get your real estate license.
 Each state has its own set of educational requirements, but typically, you need to complete a real estate course and pass your state’s real estate exam.
-As of 2019, the housing market is stable, and real estate is very saturated with new agents.
-That doesn’t mean it’s not a great career choice, especially if you have a personality conducive to selling.
+It can be a great career choice, especially if you have a personality conducive to selling.

 Veterinary assistant: In most instances, you’ll just need a high school diploma or GED to become a veterinary assistant.
 There are some veterinary clinics that will allow you to work prior to graduation.
 For this job, you’ll receive training, most likely through the veterinary tech or veterinarian directly.

 Legal assistant: Paralegals and legal assistants are always lumped together as the same thing, but that’s not really the case.
 Paralegals need more schooling, whereas legal assistants can usually be hired with their high school diploma or GED.
 Legal assistants get most of their knowledge from on-the-job training, and act more as a secretary, running the backend of an attorney's office.

 Medical biller: As a medical biller, you help with the often daunting task of navigating the laws, guidelines, and regulations of insurance companies.
 You’ll need to complete a medical billing course and get your diploma.
 Certification isn’t required in all states, so you should check with your state guidelines to find out whether or not certification is necessary for you.

 Elevator installer: Becoming an elevator installer requires an apprenticeship.
 So, you’ll earn while learning this high-paying trade.
 You do need your high school diploma or GED, to be able to pass a basic math, reading, and mechanical test, and be physically fit enough to handle the heavy equipment.

 Delivery driver: You just need a clean driving record, and in some instances, no felonies, to become a delivery driver.
 There may be some on-the-job training involved.